Pranav-Rustagi/launch-countdown-timer/README.md

 <br/>

 ## Overview
 Solution to a frontend challenge from [frontendmentor.io](https://www.frontendmentor.io/solutions).
+The timer displays days, hours, minutes, and seconds left in the 10th day, from the moment webpage is opened, to arrive.
+It uses localstorage to retain the nth day.

 <br/>

 ## Challenges
-- Display time left (days, hours, minutes, seconds) in 10th day to arrive.
+- Display time left (days, hours, minutes, seconds) in nth day to arrive.
 - Update value every second.
 - Make responsive interface.
 - **BONUS TASK :** Flip card from the middle when the number changes.